bonham000/messenger_rocket/README.md

-# Messenger Time Backend
+# Rocket Messenger App

-### Rust server using Rocket, WS-RS, Diesel, and PostgreSQL to support a real-time messenging app
+### Rust server using Rocket, WS-RS, Diesel, PostgreSQL, and Docker to support a real-time messenging app

 ***